Shock as Trump backs Putin on election meddling at summit

 “To maintain our partnership with the USA we must readjust it,” Heiko Maas told the Funke newspaper group.
 “The first clear consequence can only be that we need to align ourselves even more closely in Europe.”

-Additonal reporting by Steve Holland, Jussi Rosendahl and Andrew Osborn in Helsinki and by Christian Lowe and Polina Devitt in Moscow; Writing by Peter Graff; Editing by Angus MacSwan
+Additonal reporting by Steve Holland, Jussi Rosendahl and Andrew Osborn in Helsinki and by Christian Lowe and Polina Devitt in Moscow; Writing by Peter Graff; Editing by Angus MacSwan and Grant McCool